 Processors need to have an effective program to trace all ingredients that are used and finished products that are produced.
 Processors should have the ability to trace one step back and one step forward in the supply chain.

 Processors should have a program that clearly documents how and when raw materials are inspected and tested as they arrive.
-The program should identify when non-conforming raw or in-process materials are held to determine whether to use or dispose of them.
-Procedures should clearly describe who is responsible for each step in deciding whether to hold, release or dispose of materials.
-Records should document these steps and clearly identify the status of materials.
+The program should identify when raw or partially processed materials that don’t meet standards should be put aside to determine whether to use or dispose of them.
+Procedures should describe clearly who is responsible for each step in deciding whether to hold, release or dispose of materials.
+Records should document these steps and identify clearly the status of materials.

-When a product is on hold, records should indicate the reason and actions such as further testing or inspection.
-Other statuses might be “rework” or “destroy.”
+When a product is on hold, records should indicate why and what action, such as further testing or inspection, is necessary.
+Besides “on hold,” other statuses might be “rework” or “destroy.”
 The material itself should be clearly marked with its status; product that is on hold should be segregated from released product.

-The program should include procedures for inspecting and testing non-conforming raw materials, for work-in-progress materials and for reworking pending inspection or testing, for materials pending COA verification, and for non-conforming packaging or labels.
+The program should include procedures for inspecting and testing non-conforming raw materials, for work-in-progress materials and for reworking pending inspection or testing, for materials pending Certificate of Analysis (COA) verification, and for non-conforming packaging or labels.

 GMPs for Peanut

-- Bait stations should only be installed outside of buildings at about 50 feet (15 meter) intervals and routinely monitored
+Rodent bait stations should only be installed outside of buildings at about 50 feet (15 meter) intervals and routinely monitored.

 Raw peanuts should only be stored in cold and dry warehouses.
 The temperature for stored shelled peanuts should be 55°F (13°C) or less and the relative humidity should be 65%.
 Do not store for more than a few days at temperatures above 60° F. (16°)